 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

 Things are heating up again in Gotham City.
 After his trip across the multiverse in Chip Zdarsky’s recent Batman arc, the Dark Knight has returned with renewed purpose and faith in his mission — which is going to spell trouble for a lot of people, including his former fiancee.
 The result?
-This August, DC is launching something called Batman/Catwoman: The Gotham War.
+This August, DC is launching a crossover event called Batman/Catwoman: The Gotham War.

 An eight-part crossover between the Batman and Catwoman titles — which also involves two special issues, and an additional two-part miniseries — The Gotham War sees the simmering tensions between the two iconic Gotham figures come to a head in a particularly explosive manner.
 Everyone that’s been following both titles, especially Tini Howard’s Catwoman, will know exactly what we’re talking about… but that doesn’t mean that the conflict is going to go the way that anyone expects, especially considering what’s about to happen to Batman in the upcoming Knight Terrors event.